prathapaparna/Kubernetes-techcloudifyme/pv-pvc-configmap-secrets/README.md

 ```
 **volumeBindingMode:**

 - **Immediate:** Volume binding happens as soon as the PVC is created, regardless of pod scheduling.
-Suitable for networked/cloud storage that is accessible cluster-wide.

-- **WaitForFirstConsumer:** Volume binding is delayed until the pod is scheduled, ensuring that the volume is bound to a PV that is local to the pod's node.
-Ideal for node-local storage where the physical location of the volume matters.
+- **WaitForFirstConsumer:** Volume binding is delayed until the pod is scheduled.